francoisgeorgy/mercury7-web-editor/README.md

 - The cable between the Mercury7 and the MIDI I/O interface is TRS (stereo).
 - The MIDI I/O interface is powered on.
 - The Mercury7 is powered on.
-- The TSR cable is connected between one of the 4 MIDI I/O jack and the Mercury7's EXP/MIDI connecter.
+- The TSR cable is connected between one of the 4 MIDI I/O jack and the Mercury7's EXP/MIDI connector.
 - The MIDI I/O interface is connected to your PC.
 - The MIDI editor uses the same channel as the Mercury7's MIDI channel defined in the Global Settings.